Price Action Trading

 via that each trading day I'm using different WRB Zones from the tutorials.
 These WRB Zones are not trade signals.
 Instead, they help

 (the context) in combo with my market experience.
 In contrast, I also use rule base (objective) trade signals with no discretion but they must occur within WRB Zones outlined by the WRB Analysis Tutorials.
 Simply, if/when I get a trade signal...I do not take the trade unless it occurs within a WRB Zone that has given me the understanding of the price action for that particular trading day.

-As to intermarket analysis.
-It's very simple.
-I look for volatility changes (e.g. WRB Hidden GAPs) in other well known price actions (e.g. Light Crude Oil CL futures, Emini ES futures, Gold GC futures, EuroFx 6E futures, Forex EurUsd currency, Eurex DAX futures and Treasury ZB futures) that are heavily traded by institutional traders to help give me clues about pending volatility changes in whatever it is I'm trading because all of these markets are globally connected.
+Intermarket Analysis - It's very simple.
+I look for volatility changes (e.g. WRB Hidden GAPs) in other well known price actions (e.g. Light Crude Oil CL futures, Emini ES futures, Gold GC futures, U.S. Dollar futures, Forex EurUsd currency, Eurex DAX futures and Treasury ZB futures) that are heavily traded by institutional traders to help give me clues about pending volatility changes in whatever it is I'm trading because all of these markets are globally connected.
 I constantly refer to these markets as key markets

 I'm not talking about trader psychology.
 Instead, I'm talking about what really moved the markets that produces fear or greed